rackspace/rack/docs/services/examples/servers.rst

 Get required information before creating a server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You usually want to list or create a few things before you launch  a server instance.
 For example, you might want to choose a flavor and image, and add a key pair that you can use to log in to the server after it is launched.
-This series of commands show you what to expect in return.
+This series of commands shows you what to expect in return.

 If you want to upload your public key, you can either point to the file or copy and paste it into the command itself.